Chicago Maroons men's basketball: Team history

-The Maroons history in basketball dates to the 1893-94 season in which an organized team representing the university played a schedule of games primarily against YMCA opponents.
-They continued this type of schedule into the following season, both without a head coach.
-However, during the 1895-96 season the team added a head coach by the name of Horace Butterworth.
-Butterworth led the Maroons through two winning seasons and finish his tenure with 10 wins and only 4 losses before leaving Chicago to take on the role of athletic director and head baseball coach at Northwestern.
-The most notable event during the 1895-96 season for the Maroons was being a part of the first five-on-five college basketball game played in United States history.
+The Maroons history in basketball dates to the 1893–94 season in which an organized team representing the university played a schedule of games primarily against YMCA opponents.
+They continued this type of schedule into the following season, without a head coach.
+However, during the 1895–96 season the team added a head coach named Horace Butterworth.
+Butterworth led the Maroons through two winning seasons and finished his tenure with 10 wins and only 4 losses before leaving Chicago to take on the role of athletic director and head baseball coach at Northwestern.
+The most notable event during the 1895–96 season for the Maroons was being a part of the first five-on-five college basketball game played in United States history.
 The game was played at Iowa City with the Maroons finishing victorious by a score of 15–12.

-After the 1896-97 season, based on a lack of material and disinterest by participants, the University suspended its men's basketball program and promoted the women's program instead.
+After the 1896–97 season, based on a lack of material and disinterest by participants, the university suspended its men's basketball program and promoted the women's program instead.
 Finally, in 1903 the program was reinstated and, with the Western Conference backing a conference champion, a varsity schedule was developed by athletic director Stagg.
 Wilfred Childs became the head coach of the Maroons for this newly developed team that finished the season with seven wins and zero losses, beating teams by an average score of 45–11.
-Childs would coach the Maroons through the 1905-06 season, turning the position over to Joseph Raycroft who would guide the team to four Big Ten Conference championships (then known as the Western Conference), and the 1907, 1908, and 1909 teams were all retroactively named national champions by the Helms Athletic Foundation; his 1909 team was also retroactively named the national champion by the Premo-Porretta Power Poll.
+Childs would coach the Maroons through the 1905–06 season, turning the position over to Joseph Raycroft who would guide the team to four Big Ten Conference championships (then known as the Western Conference), and 1907, 1908, and 1909 teams were all retroactively named national champions by the Helms Athletic Foundation; his 1909 team was also retroactively named the national champion by the Premo-Porretta Power Poll.